frankligy/DeepImmuno/README.md

   --outdir OUTDIR  specifying your output folder
 ```

-**1. Please note, when you specify the output dir, don't include the forward slash at the end, for example, use "~/Desktop" instead "~/Desktop/"**
+- *Please note, when you specify the output dir, don't include the forward slash at the end, for example, use "~/Desktop" instead "~/Desktop/"*

-**2. PLease note, if python3 doesn't work, you can replace python3 to python, it depends your installed python interpreter**
+- *PLease note, if python3 doesn't work, you can replace python3 to python, it depends your installed python interpreter*

 ## Contact